 1000 Friends worked with the school community at Leopold Elementary and a number of partners to create a conceptual plan for green infrastructure redevelopment of the schoolyard.
-Because Leopold School is in two watersheds (Lake Wingra and Lake Monona watersheds) this is also an important natural resources protection project in south-central Wisconsin.
+Because Leopold School runoff goes directly to UW-Madison Arboretum strormwater ponds this is also an important watershed protection project in south-central Wisconsin.

 Prioritizing Codes & Ordinances